Purpose

 =LOOKUP(F4,B5:B9,C5:C9) // returns corresponding tier

-In both formulas, LOOKUP automatically performs an approximate match and it is therefore important that lookup_vector is sorted in ascending order.
+In both formulas, LOOKUP automatically performs an approximate match, so lookup_vector must be sorted in ascending order.

 Example #2 - last non-empty cell